EdwinWenink/archive_fever/content/posts/28-work_automation.md

 Or in the words of Russel:

-> "a great deal of harm is being done in the modern world by the belief in the virtuousness of work, and that the road to happiness and prosperity lies in an organized diminution of work."
+> a great deal of harm is being done in the modern world by the belief in the virtuousness of work, and that the road to happiness and prosperity lies in an organized diminution of work.

 N.B.
 The question the students had to answer was: a) In what ways could you automate your work as a student, and b) would you feel ethically obliged to disclose this automation to your study program?
 I had a lot of fun grading their work.